temporalio/documentation/docs/java/java-side-effect.md

 title: SideEffect
 ---

 Workflow code must be deterministic.
-This is important so Temporal can replay your workflow to the point of failure and continue its execution.
+This is important so Temporal can replay your Workflow to the point of failure and continue its execution.

 Workflow code that includes arbitrary side effects (for example getting a random number or generating a random UUID, etc), can cause unpredictable results during replay.

-Being able to add some non-deterministic code inside your workflow is in some cases important, and you can do that using `Workflow.sideEffect`.
+Being able to add some non-deterministic code inside your Workflow is in some cases important, and you can do that using `Workflow.sideEffect`.

 The following sample demonstrates how to use it: